 - (a) Death or Disability.
 Executive's employment and all associated rights and benefits shall terminate automatically upon Executive's death.
 If the Company determines in good faith that the Disability of Executive has occurred, it may give to Executive written notice of its intention to terminate Executive's employment.
-In such event, Executive's employment with the Company shall terminate effective on the 30th day after receipt of such notice by Executive, provided that, within the thirty (30) days after such receipt, Executive shall not have returned to full-time performance of her duties. - (b) Cause.
+In such event, Executive's employment with the Company shall terminate effective on the thirtieth (30th) day after receipt of such notice by Executive, provided that, within the thirty (30) days after such receipt, Executive shall not have returned to full-time performance of her duties. - (b) Cause.
 The Company may terminate Executive's employment at any time for Cause. - (c) By the Company without Cause.
-The Company may terminate Executive's employment at any time without Cause. - (d) By Executive for Good Reason Executive may terminate her employment at any time for Good Reason subject to the notice and cure provisions set forth in the definition thereof. - (e) Change in Control.
-Executive's employment may be terminated within twenty-four (24) months following a Change in Control Date by the Company without Cause or by Executive for Good Reason. - (f) Obligations of the Company Upon Termination. - (i) Death; Disability; For Cause; Resignation without Good Reason If Executive's employment is terminated by reason of Executive's Death or Disability or by the Company for Cause or Executive resigns without Good Reason, this Agreement shall terminate without further obligations to Executive or her legal representatives under this Agreement, other than (A) payment of the sum of (1) Executive's Annual Base Salary through the date of termination to the extent not theretofore paid and (2) reimbursement for any unreimbursed business expenses incurred through the date of termination which shall be paid in a lump sum in cash within thirty (30) days of the effective date of termination or such earlier date as may be required by law; (B) any payments, benefits or fringe benefits to which Executive shall be entitled under the terms of any applicable compensation arrangement or benefit, equity or fringe benefit plan or program or grant or this Agreement, which shall be paid at such times in and such forms as provided for by such plan, program or grant or such earlier date as may be required by law; and (C) any Annual Bonus earned but unpaid with respect to the fiscal year ending on or preceding the date of termination, which shall be paid in a lump sum in cash when such Annual Bonus payment is regularly paid to similarly situated executives (the payments and benefits described in clauses (A), (B), and (C) shall be hereinafter referred to as the "Accrued Obligations").
+The Company may terminate Executive's employment at any time without Cause. - (d) By Executive for Good Reason.
+Executive may terminate her employment at any time for Good Reason subject to the notice and cure provisions set forth in the definition thereof. - (e) Obligations of the Company Upon Termination. - (i) Death; Disability; For Cause; Resignation without Good Reason If Executive's employment is terminated by reason of Executive's Death or Disability or by the Company for Cause or Executive resigns without Good Reason, this Agreement shall terminate without further obligations to Executive or her legal representatives under this Agreement, other than (A) payment of the sum of (1) Executive's Annual Base Salary through the date of termination to the extent not theretofore paid and (2) reimbursement for any unreimbursed business expenses incurred through the date of termination which shall be paid in a lump sum in cash within thirty (30) days of the effective date of termination or such earlier date as may be required by law; (A) any payments, benefits or fringe benefits to which Executive shall be entitled under the terms of any applicable compensation arrangement or benefit, equity or fringe benefit plan or program or grant or this Agreement, which shall be paid at such times in and such forms as provided for by such plan, program or grant or such earlier date as may be required by law; and (A) any Annual Bonus earned but unpaid with respect to the fiscal year ending on or preceding the date of termination, which shall be paid in a lump sum in cash when such Annual Bonus payment is regularly paid to similarly situated executives, but in no event later than the March 15 next following the date of termination (the payments and benefits described in clauses (A), (B), and (C) shall be hereinafter referred to as the "Accrued Obligations").

 - (ii) By the Company without Cause or by Executive for Good Reason.
-If, prior to the expiration of the stated term of this Agreement, the Company terminates Executive's employment without Cause or Executive terminates her employment for Good Reason, this Agreement shall terminate without further obligations to Executive other than: - (A) payment of the Accrued Obligations as described in Section 4(f)(i); and - (B) payment of the equivalent of twelve (12) months of Executive's Annual Base Salary as in effect immediately prior to the date of termination which shall be paid in a lump sum in cash within sixty (60) days of the effective date of termination, subject to standard withholdings and other authorized deductions:
+If the Company terminates Executive's employment without Cause or Executive terminates her employment for Good Reason, this Agreement shall terminate without further obligations to Executive other than: - (A) payment of the Accrued Obligations as described in Section 4(e)(i); and - (B) payment of the equivalent of twelve (12) months of Executive's Annual Base Salary as in effect immediately prior to the date of termination which shall be paid in a lump sum in cash within sixty (60) days of the effective date of termination, subject to standard withholdings and other authorized deductions;